 During your stay

 - Loose night gown or shirt; ideally opening in the front for easy breast feeding

 - Nursing bras or nursing vests / tops

 - Dressing gown

-- Toiletries (such as shampoo, conditioner, toothpaste, toothbrush) Heavy duty pads will be provided by the hospital during your stay (make sure to take a handful of them home with you if you leave hospital within a day or two of giving birth)
+- Toiletries (such as shampoo, conditioner, toothpaste, toothbrush) Heavy duty pads will be provided by the hospital during your stay (make sure to have them home.)

 - Spare towel for your partner if you will be staying in a 'family room' together

 - Phone and charger (plus enough space for pictures on your phone)